lightbend/fdp-sample-applications/README.md

 # Kafka Streams

 Kafka Streams implementation leverages custom store containing current execution state.
-With this store in place, implementation of the model serving using Kafka Streams becomes very simple, it’s basically two independent streams coordinated via a shared store.
+With this store in place, the implementation of the model serving using Kafka Streams becomes very simple, it’s basically two independent streams coordinated via a shared store.